danilobandeira29/growth-tech-backend/README.md

   }
 }

-//or response error, statusCode 400
+//or response error, statusCode: 400
 {
   "data": {
     "error": "User not found"